Hemiptera: For pest control

 Members of the families Reduviidae, Phymatidae and Nabidae are obligate predators.
-Some predatory species are used in biological pest control; these include various nabids, and even some members of families that are primarily phytophagous, such as the genus Geocoris in the family Lygaeidae.
+Some predatory species are used in biological pest control; these include various nabids, and even some members of families that are primarily phytophagous, such as the genus Geocoris in the family Geocoridae.
 Other hemipterans are omnivores, alternating between a plant-based and an animal-based diet.
 For example, Dicyphus hesperus is used to control whitefly on tomatoes but also sucks sap, and if deprived of plant tissues will die even if in the presence of whiteflies.

 The spined soldier bug (Podisus maculiventris) sucks body fluids from several pests including the larvae of the Colorado beetle and the Mexican bean beetle.